ReventlessDev/reventless-core/packages/aws-lambda-layer/README.md

 **NOTE: This is currently work in progress and may not be finished or contain bugs!**

-## Example Usage
+## Usage

-The `example` directory holds an application, to create a lambda layer for the `reventless-aws` package and all it's dependencies.
+The `builder` directory holds an application, to create a lambda layer for the `reventless-aws` package and all it's dependencies.

 If necessary, update the target version of `reventless-aws` in the `index.js` file and run the node application afterwards:

 ```
-cd example
+cd builder
 node index.js
 ```

-The application will create/update a zip file called `reventless-layer.zip` inside the `example` directory.
+The application will create/update a zip file called `reventless-layer.zip` inside the `builder` directory.
 To create a (new) Lambda layer:

 - go to the AWS console
 - go to the AWS Lambda section, and select `Layer`